aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 ### 3xx Redirection

+This class of status code indicates the client must take additional action to complete the request.

 #### 300 Multiple Choices

 Indicates multiple options for the resource from which the client may choose to redirect into.